ArshaShiri/DevOpsBootcampEKSFromJenkinsDemo/README.md

-# Demo for Deploying EKS Cluster from Jenkins
+# Demo for Deploying to EKS Cluster from Jenkins

 ## Install Kubectl Inside the Docker container